timescale/docs/api/_hyperfunctions/heartbeat_agg/num_live_ranges.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate, this will return the number of live periods.
+    Given a heartbeat aggregate, this returns the number of live periods.
   signatures:
     - language: sql
       code: |